 What if there was an independent witness at the store in which you purchased that bicycle?
 And this witness was able to recognize you and remember the make, model and serial number of the bicycle?
-Multiple independent witnesses strengthen your claim to ownership An independent witness could be the store manager, who had kept his own copy of the receipt.
+An independent witness could be the store manager, who had kept his own copy of the receipt.
 It could be a CCTV camera that captured your purchase on video.
 The more independent witnesses you can bring to bear, the stronger your claim to ownership.